Plain English Breakdown

 Independent Contractor Voluntary Portable Benefits Act

-This act establishes a new chapter in Louisiana's laws that allows independent contractors to have portable benefit accounts funded by contributions from hiring parties or the contractors themselves.
+This act establishes a system for independent contractors to have portable benefit accounts funded by hiring parties or themselves, offering benefits like health insurance and retirement plans.

 What This Bill Does

-- Defines key terms such as 'bank', 'hiring party', and 'portable benefit account'.
+- Defines key terms such as 'bank', 'hiring party', 'portable benefit account', and 'portable benefit account provider'.

 Who It Names or Affects